sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 ---
 <call-out>

-A/B testing is currently only available in the legacy Marketing Campaigns product.
-For more information on the new Marketing Campaigns or
+A/B Testing is currently only available in the legacy Marketing Campaigns product and is not yet available within the new Marketing Campaigns experience.
+For additional information, including when we expect it to be available, click [here](LINK TO FEATURE GAP PAGE!).

 </call-out>